 Note!
 Course grades and certificates

-The results from the course will be published 14 days after the last lecture in WebOodi at https://oodi.aalto.fi/ or https://www.aalto.fi/en/aalto-university-open-university/results-certificates-and-transcripts-of-records.
+The course results will be published the latest one month after the last lecture in WebOodi at https://oodi.aalto.fi/ or https://www.aalto.fi/en/aalto-university-open-university/results-certificates-and-transcripts-of-records.
 For any other questions, please contact firstname.lastname@example.org.

 Please do not send me emails regarding certificates unless the issues are related to the grade itself.

 A redesign of sustainability services is a red thread of this basic service design (SD) course.
-Sustainability theme was selected due to limited recourses, climate change and urgency to reduce our consumption.
-This course starts with a discussion of the SD and its possible future developments.
+The sustainability theme was selected due to limited recourses, climate change and urgency to reduce our consumption.
+This course starts with discussing the SD and its possible future developments.
 Secondly, it presents the essential SD tools and stages of the design process to utilise these tools.
-Then, the course studies meanings, user experiences and the value of co-creation.
+Then, the course studies meanings, user experiences, and co-creation value.
 Lastly, different SD tools are adopted and tested in the online co-design workshop.

 Content and course structure